Our Wellness PolicyDistrict Wellness Policy.pdf

 8510 - WELLNESS

-As required by law, the Board of Education establishes the following wellness policy for the South Haven School District.
+As required by law, the Board of Education establishes a wellness policy for the South Haven School District.

 The Board recognizes that good nutrition and regular physical activity affect the health and well-being of the District's students.
 Furthermore, research concludes that there is a positive correlation between a student's health and well-being and his/her ability to learn.
 Moreover, schools can play an important role in the developmental process by which students establish their health and nutrition habits by providing nutritious meals and snacks through the schools' meal programs, by supporting the development of good eating habits, and by promoting increased physical activity both in and out of school.